nalej/docs/applications/applications-1.md

 ![Deploying an instance from the &quot;Instances&quot; list](../.gitbook/assets/app_ppal_deploy_instance.png)

-The other way is to go from the **Registered** tab to the **Instances** tab.
+Another way is to go from the **Registered** tab to the **Instances** tab.
 To deploy our application we only need to click on the **Deploy instance** button on the right part of the screen.

+Lastly, if we click on the name of the registered app, we go to the app's main view, and there we can click on the **Deploy instance** in the upper left part of the screen.

-With both actions we arrive to the same dialog, which looks like this:
+With all these actions we arrive to the same dialog, which looks like this:

 ![Deploying instances dialog](../.gitbook/assets/app_deploy_instance_dialog.png)